SenseNet/sn-tools/docs/sntrace.md

 2    2018-05-18 ...
 Values: [one, two, three]
 ```

-### Writing error
+### Writing errors
-Write error messages if the line refers a mistake.
+Write error messages if the line contains details about a mistake.
 In this case the status field of the trace entry will be "ERROR".
 ```csharp
 try
 {